Ashwin surpasses Harbhajan for Test wickets in India, now only behind Kumble | Sports-Games

 Senior off-spinner Ravichandran Ashwin on Sunday surpassed Harbhajan Singh to become the second highest wicket-taker in Tests played in India.

-Spin legend Anil Kumble is the leading wicket-taker in India with 350 scalps at 24.88.
-He is also India's leading wicket-taker in Tests with 619 scalps to his game.

-Harbhajan is third in the standings with 417 wickets and Ashwin, who is inching towards the 400-wicket mark, is fourth.
+Harbhajan is third in the overall standings with 417 wickets and Ashwin, who is inching towards the 400-mark, is fourth.
 The legendary Kapil Dev is second with 434 wickets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)